EPI-Studios/Moud-Documentation/api/templates/docs/1_Getting_Started/2_Configuration.md

 ## package.json

-`moud:main` is the only required Moud-specific field—it points at the server entry point the engine should execute.
+`moud:main` is the only required Moud-specific field, it points at the server entry point the engine should execute.
 Everything else follows standard Node conventions.

 ```jsonc
 {